-- (a) the coming into force of an amendment that adds the subject-matter of the regulation to this Act; - (b) the coming into force of a regulation that repeals the regulation made under subsection (1); - (c) 2 years after the regulation comes into force.

-(5) The repeal of a regulation under subsection (4)(b) or (c) does not affect anything done, incurred or acquired under the authority of the regulation before the repeal of the regulation.
+- (b) the coming into force of a regulation that repeals the regulation made under subsection (1); - (c) 2 years after the regulation comes into force. - (4) The repeal of a regulation under subsection (3)(b) or (c) does not affect anything done, incurred or acquired under the authority of the regulation before the repeal of the regulation.